Cookies on this website

 Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights

-We will keep identifiable information about you for up to 3 months after the study has finished.
+We will keep identifiable information about you for up to 3 months after the study has finished, which is currently planned to be in January 2025.
 This excludes any research documents with personal information, such as consent forms, which will be stored in secure electronic files at the University of Oxford for three years after the end of the study.

 For more information see https://compliance.admin.ox.ac.uk/research-data